PurdueRCAC/ApplicationDocs/FAQs/ncdu.rst

 Disk quota exhausted
 ============================================
 On RCAC clusters, each user's ``$HOME`` only has a quota of 25GB. ``$HOME`` is the ideal place to store important scripts, exectuables, but it should not be used to run jobs and store data of large size.
-If the quota of ``$HOME`` is exhausted, it will have a big affect and users can even not submit or run jobs. ncdu
+If the quota of ``$HOME`` is exhausted, it will have a big affect and users even cannot submit or run jobs.

+ncdu
 ~~~~~
 RCAC has deployed a nice and easy tool called ``ncdu`` to help users check sizes of files and subdirectories in a specific directory.
 For example, if users want to check which files/folders occpuy how much disk quota of ``$HOME``, you can easily run ``ncdu`` like this::